PaddlePaddle/PaddleDetection/configs/face_detection/README_en.md

 </div>

 ## Benchmark and Model Zoo
-Supported architectures is shown in the below table, please refer to [Algorithm Description](#Algorithm-Description) for details of the algorithm.
+PaddleDetection Supported architectures is shown in the below table, please refer to [Algorithm Description](#Algorithm-Description) for details of the algorithm.

 |                          | Original | Lite <sup>[1](#lite)</sup> | NAS <sup>[2](#nas)</sup> |